A Lagrangian Approach to the Inhomogeneous Incompressible Euler Equation: Introduction

-The above equation describes fluids with variable density, transported by its own incompressible velocity field.
-The study of the above equation was initiated in the celebrated monograph \cite{[Lio96]}, see also \cite{Da06}\cite{[Da10]}\cite{[DF11]}.
-The main focus of the works listed above is to address well-posedness issues in various functional settings, analyzing IIE from an Eulerian viewpoint using delicate Harmonic analysis tools.
-Contrary to the well-known Yudovich theorem of $2$-$d$ Euler's equation, the global well-posedness issue of IIE in $2$d is still open.
-There are also works devoted to studying the Beale-Kato-Majda (cf.\cite{[BKM84]} )type blow up/continuation criteria for IIE in the past few years, we refer the readers to \cite{[BLS20]}\cite{[Fa25]}.
+The above equation was systematically studied in the celebrated monograph \cite{[Lio96]}.
+Analysis of the equation has been done in various functional settings in a series of recent works, see \cite{Da06}\cite{[Da10]}\cite{[DF11]}.
+The main focus of the works listed above is to address the well-posedness issues in various function spaces and to analyze IIE from an Eulerian viewpoint using Harmonic analysis tools.
+However, contrary to the well-known Yudovich theorem of $2$-$d$ homogeneous Euler's equation, the global well-posedness issue of IIE in $2$d is still open.
+In recent years, there have also been works devoted to Beale–Kato–Majda-type (cf.\cite{[BKM84]} ) blow-up/continuation criteria for IIE, we refer the readers to \cite{[BLS20]}\cite{Ch03}\cite{[Fa25]}.

 However, different from the analytical side, the geometric structure and Lagrangian perspective of the inhomogeneous Euler equation is much less studied.
-To the author's knowledge, the only relevant literature in this direction is \cite{[Mar76]}, which addressed the geodesic formulation of IIE on $\MPD$, as a generalization of \cite{EM70}.
-To fill the gap in the literature, in this paper we establish a Lagrangian approach to the analysis of IIE, which stems from its geometric structure.
+To the best of the author's knowledge, the only relevant literature in this direction is \cite{[Mar76]}, which studies the geodesic formulation of IIE on $\MPD$, as a generalization of the celebrated geodesic formulation of the incompressible Euler equation.
+The Hamiltonian aspects and Lagrangian formulation (a Weber-type formula, see \cite{Co01a}) of IIE, to the best of the author's knowledge, are absent in the current literature.

+To fill the gap in the literature, in this paper we establish a Lagrangian approach to the analysis of IIE, which stems from geometric consideration.
 We discuss the Hamiltonian formulation of the equation and derive a Lagrangian-Eulerian representation of the solution of IIE.
-The advantages of such Lagrangian perspective are two-folds: First, the Lagrangian formulation motivates us to find a vorticity formulation of IIE, which totally eliminates the pressure; Second, benefited from the Lagrangian perspective, we obtain an explicit recursive formula for Taylor coefficients (in time) of Lagrangian displacement, and accordingly, demonstrate Lagrangian analyticity of the solution.
+The advantages of such a Lagrangian perspective are twofold: First, the Lagrangian formulation motivates us to find a vorticity formulation of IIE, which totally eliminates the pressure; Second, benefiting from the Lagrangian perspective, we obtain an explicit recursive formula for the time-series coefficients of the Lagrangian displacement, and demonstrate Lagrangian analyticity of the solution accordingly.

+We believe that the vorticity formulation we obtained for IIE may uncover new approaches to the study of IIE.
+The key takeaway here is that: Geometrically, vorticity in incompressible fluid models is naturally given by the curl of the \textit{momentum} rather than the velocity, due to the dual Lie transport (coadjoint motion) nature of momentum, together with the following commutation relation, which encodes the vorticity transport: